meraldoantonio/meraldoantonio.github.io/_pages/about.md

 ---

 I'm a budding data scientist based in Singapore.

-I work at Datarama, a start-up that uses machine learning and artificial intelligence to streamline due diligence processes.
+I work at [Datarama](https://datarama.com), a start-up that uses machine learning and artificial intelligence to streamline due diligence processes.

-I am also a student; I'm currently pursuing a master's in analytics in Georgia Institute of Technology.
+I am also a student; I'm currently pursuing Georgia Institute of Technology's [Master in Analytics](http://www.analytics.gatech.edu/).